booz-allen-epa-agile-rfi/epa-rfi/documentation/Architecture-Diagrams.md

 #Licenses

-We used all open source technologies and open sourced our TREEView prototype.
+We used all open source technologies and open sourced our TREEview prototype.

 https://github.com/booz-allen-epa-agile-rfi/epa-rfi/blob/master/LICENSE